 Rivaling older and more popular options is TickTick, a newer to-do list app with a lot of features.

 TickTick is a smart app equipped with natural language processing to save your tasks the way you intend them to be saved, not the way you write them.
-You can organize your tasks very easily, pin them, and get reminders.
+You can easily organize your tasks, pin them, and get reminders.

-TickTick adapts to your devices, offering you widgets for your phones and special features, depending on which operating system you’re using it with.
+TickTick adapts to your devices, offering you widgets for your phones and special features, depending on which operating system you’re using.

 - Great functionality: Get the most out of a to-do app with calendar view, integration with Google calendar, easy organizing, and seamless transitions from mobile to computer.